 A stackFrame object MAY contain a property named parameters whose value is an array of zero or more strings representing the parameters of the function call represented by this stack frame.

-If parameters is absent, it SHALL default to an empty array.

 threadFlowLocation object

 General

 A threadFlowLocation object represents a location visited by an analysis tool in the course of simulating or monitoring the execution of a program.